 Military Brat: Louie Lastik and Ronnie "Sunshine" Bass.
-Ronnie's father, for instance, wants his son to play for the titans because "if they can fight a war together, they can play football together."
+Ronnie's father, for instance, insists his son to play for the Titans instead of any of the nearby but segregated schools because "if they can fight a war together, they can play football together."

 Miracle Rally: A case of Playing with a Trope.
 The Team starts to fall apart during a game due to racial tension but they still win without one these, but several players recognize that they need to come together for the next one or they will lose for sure.
 So they stage one of these between games.